Japan to watch WHO probe of director's alleged racism, abuse

 “We will be asking the WHO for independent advice as to the nature and response to these claims,” Hunt said.

 In Geneva, Britain’s ambassador to the U.N.
-Simon Manley said there was no place for discrimination at WHO and that the U.K. expected WHO to “investigate robustly all allegations of misconduct” and to support those affected.
+Simon Manley said there was no place for discrimination at WHO and that the U.K. expected the agency to “investigate robustly all allegations of misconduct” and to support those affected.

 “We will therefore monitor closely WHO’s response to these reports and continue to hold it to the highest ethical standards,” Manley said.